Numigi/odoo-account-addons/account_manual_entry_restricted/README.rst

 -------
 In vanilla Odoo, a user with basic access may create and post journal entries manually.

-As accountant / controller, you might want to keep controle over some specific accounts.
+As accountant / controller, you might want to keep control over some specific accounts.
 You do not want people to accidentaly write in these accounts.

 Summary